WeaKnees.com TiVo Upgrade Kits

 Capacity Options

-Remove your existing drive(s) and replace with one or two drives for most models, from 40 GB to 750 GB.
+Remove your existing drive(s) and replace with one or two drives for most models, from 80 GB to 1 TB.

 Keep your existing drive/capacity and add: